-Figure 5 shows in brown the percentage of CMP segments in 2013 and 2015 with an auto-totransit speed ratio of 2 or less, or in other words where transit speeds are at least half of driving speeds or better.
-San Francisco is moving in the right direction, with 33% more street segments in the "competitive" range.
+Francisco is moving in the right direction, with 33% more street segments in the under an auto-totransit speed ratio of 2.
 Transit does not need to have speeds as high as auto traffic to be competitive; transit is less expensive than driving and enables productive use of in vehicle time, among other benefits.